matthewclark1223/PNGRemittanceNetworks/README.md

 ## Reproducibility

 The dataset provided in this repository is the final cleaned and processed dataset used for analysis.
 Raw data and intermediate processing files are not included for confidentiality reasons.

-The scripts are provided for transparency and documentation purposes only and are not expected to be fully reproducible using the files included in this repository.
+The Combine_2018_2026_ Data.R, FishingCommercializationIndex.R and SummarizeNetworkData.R scripts are provided for transparency and documentation purposes only and are not expected to be fully reproducible using the files included in this repository.

+The statistical analysis scripts (StatisticalAnalysis.R and DescriptiveStatsOutcomes.R) will run with the provided dataset.

 # Citation